stormxio/stormx-token/README.md

 1. The user calls the function ``unlock(amount)`` with signed signature to GSN.

-2. The new token smart contract accepts the relayed call from GSN and execute ``unlock(amount)`` if the user has enough unlocked new StormX token balance, i.e. no less than specified ``chargeFee``, and rejects otherwise.
+2. The contract accepts the relayed call from GSN and execute ``unlock(amount)`` if the user has enough unlocked new StormX token balance or ``amount + StormXToken.unlockedBalanceOf(user) >= chargeFee``.

-3. The user is charged by the specified amount ``chargeFee`` of new StormX tokens, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.
+3. The StormXToken contract charges the user by ``chargeFee`` if the user has enough unlocked token balance right now, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.
+Otherwise, the charging will be in step 8 if the transaction succeeds.

 4. The function checks whether the ``_msgSender()``(i.e the original caller) has this amount locked StormX tokens, and reverts if not.